kaustubh202/kaustubh202.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi — I’m Kaustubh, a junior at IIT Roorkee studying Electrical Engineering.
+Hi.
+I’m Kaustubh, a junior at IIT Roorkee studying Electrical Engineering.
 I am a curious undergrad researcher working mainly on **probabilistic modelling**, **mechanistic interpretability**, **foundation models**, and a few projects in generative modelling.

 Current work: